kera-cudmore/TheQuizArms/README.md

 I would like to acknowledge the following people who helped me along the way in completing this project:

 * Adegbenga  Adeye - My Code Institute Mentor.

+* [Dave Horrocks](https://github.com/daveyjh) - For taking the time to walk through my code with me when I was struggling with adding event listeners.